|North Carolina Merry Mountain Travelers

 10 x 10 screen rooms with drop down

-sides to provide privacy, if desired.
-Upon a
+sides to provide privacy.
+Set on a wooden

-queen beds and made up with fresh linens
+and made up with fresh linens for you

-for you prior to check in.
-We provide
+prior to check in.
+We provide towels for

 morning coffee, too.